pivovarit/parallel-collectors/README.md

 ### Leveraging CompletableFuture

-Parallel Collectors™ expose results wrapped in `CompletableFuture` instances which provides great flexibility and the possibility of working with them in a non-blocking fashion:
+Parallel Collectors™ expose results wrapped in `CompletableFuture` instances, which provides great flexibility and the possibility of working with them in a non-blocking fashion:

     CompletableFuture<List<String>> result = list.stream()
       .collect(parallel(i -> foo(i), toList(), executor));